 You can use online resources like Home Advisor to find reliable licensed contractors, complete with reviews, ratings, and experience levels.
-Building your own network of dependable contractors will be very useful down the line in case you need repairs on your property, so you can maintain its good condition and keep your tenants satisfied.
+Building your network of dependable contractors will be very useful down the line if you need repairs on your property, so you can maintain its good condition and keep your tenants satisfied.

 Choose quality renovations

-Renovating strategically leads to increased rent and better tenants.
+They are strategically Renovating, which leads to increased rent and better tenants.
 For example, make sure your property has clean and durable flooring.
-In addition to increasing the rent, this is also one of the first things a tenant notices when looking at a property.
+In addition, increasing the rent is also one of the first things a tenant thinks about when looking at a property.

 Hire a real estate attorney

-A real estate attorney can help to keep you updated on current zoning ordinances, and more.
-In case you need to go through the eviction process, for example, San Francisco requires strict compliance with the law – you will need help from an attorney to make sure the demand notice includes the proper language and is served correctly.
+A real estate attorney can help to keep you updated on current zoning ordinances and more.
+In case you need to go through the eviction process, for example, San Francisco requires strict compliance with the law – you will need help from an attorney to ensure the demand notice includes the formal language and is served correctly.

 Owning an investment property is a business

-As a landlord, rent serves as your income – property management fees, taxes, repair costs and everything else are expenses.
+As a landlord, rent serves as your income – property management fees, taxes, repair costs, and other expenses.
 If you treat your investment property as if you’re running a business, it’ll be easier for you to reach your goals as a landlord.